Books by Margaret Bendroth

-Margaret Lamberts Bendroth, Executive Director of the Congregational Library & Archives, is also a respected historian, author, and lecturer.
+Margaret Lamberts Bendroth, former Executive Director of the Congregational Library & Archives, is also a respected historian, author, and lecturer.

 BooksThe Last Puritans: Mainline Protestants and the Power of the Past (2015)